johannnamr/Discrepancy-based-inference-using-QMC/README.md

 ### Sample complexity
 #### Uniform
 Results for the uniform distribution:
+- *unif_conv_mmd2.ipynb*: convergence of the squared MMD using MC, QMC and RQMC
+- *unif_conv_W.ipynb*: convergence of the Wasserstein distance using MC, QMC and RQMC
+- *unif_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
+- *unif_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC

 #### Gaussian
 Results for the Gaussian distribution:
+- *Gaussian_conv_mmd2.ipynb*: convergence of the squared MMD using MC, QMC and RQMC
+- *Gaussian_conv_W.ipynb*: convergence of the Wasserstein distance using MC, QMC and RQMC
+- *Gaussian_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
+- *Gaussian_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC

 ### Inference
 #### Bv-beta-distribution